curtisbonham/SDI-Project-1/README.md

 # SDI-Project-1
-Problem statement: Creating a website where someone can come and play a few games of blackjack while also monitoring the top 5 crypto currencies.
+Problem statement: Creating a website where someone can come and play a few games of blackjack while also monitoring the top 5 Bitcoins.

 # Blackjack Crypto

 Blackjack Crypto is more than just a game website!
-Sure, it's a place where anyone can come play or practice some hands of blackjack, but you can also monitor the top 5 crypto currencies.
+Sure, it's a place where anyone can come play or practice some hands of blackjack, but you can also monitor the top 5 Bitcoins.
 You can beat the dealer, then beat the market with up-to-date information!

-## Instructions
+## Blackjack Instructions
 1. To start the game, press the **START NEW GAME** button.
       * The **NEXT HAND** button will become visible.
       * Press teh **NEXT HAND** button and you will be presented with two cards face up and the dealer will present a card face down and one face up.